 Dr. Garza comes to the Austin Center for Radiation Oncology with acclaim in both medical practice and academic leadership in the field of Radiation Oncology.
 Dr. Garza has spent an extensive amount of time training in 3D Conformal Radiation Therapy, Intensity Modulated Radiation Therapy, and GU/GYN Brachytherapy.
 After completing residency, he was recruited to stay at Loyola, where he climbed the ranks to Assistant Professor.
 During his tenure, he was designated as Medical Director for the University Radiation Clinic at the Hines Veterans Administration Radiation Clinic, and the Radiation Oncology Residency Program Director.

-Richard Garza, MD has been recognized as a “Top Doctor” under the category of Radiation Oncology in the January 2019 edition of Austin Monthly Magazine.
+Richard Garza, MD has been recognized as a “Top Doctor” under the category of Radiation Oncology in the 2019 – 2022 editions of Austin Monthly Magazine.
+He was also recognized as a “Super Doctor” under the category of Radiation Oncology by Texas Monthly Magazine in 2020 and 2021.

 Evelina Kaminski, MSN, APRN, AGCNS-BC